Yoona8/frontend-curriculum/angular.md

 - import operators from `'rxjs/operators'`
 - there are a lot of different operators
 - `tap` allows to execute code without altering the result
-- `switchMap` allows to create a new observable by taking another observable's data
+- `switchMap` allows to create a new observable by taking another observable's data (switches the observable to another one)
 - `filter`
 - `map`
 - `catchError`